UniFi Express 7 vs Dream Router 7: Which One Should You Buy in 2026?

 The Dream Router 7's pre-installed 64GB microSD card (Western Digital Purple) handles approximately 3-5 days of continuous recording from five HD cameras or 1-2 days from dual 4K cameras, depending on motion detection settings.
 The microSD slot supports expansion up to 512GB for extended retention.

-Which Gateway for Your Business?
+Which Gateway Fits Your Situation?

 Scenario 1: Home Office / Freelancer (500-1,500 sq ft)